Mike Young (Neighbours): Return

 When Neighbours was cancelled, Pearce discussed a hypothetical return with Donovan.
 In March 2022, producers approached Pearce with the invitation to reprise the role for few episodes in June that year.
 Pearce informed Donovan, who himself would soon reprise his famous role.

 On 3 June 2022, Duncan Lindsay of the Metro confirmed Pearce would be reprising his role for the Neighbours finale, following its cancellation earlier in the year.
 He appears in the final three episodes, which air back-to-back on 28 July 2022.
 Of his return, Pearce stated "It is very exciting and surreal at the same time being back on set again, however it feels like coming home.
 It's where it all started for me professionally.
 I've been asked to come back on occasions over the years and wondered if it was the right thing to do, but once I knew the show was finishing, I knew I had to do it."

 Executive producer Jason Herbison said Pearce was returning for "a very special story arc" and that he had been involved in the development of the storyline, which will answer the question "who is Mike Young today?"
 Pearce later told Angela Bishop of Studio 10 that Mike's return sees him and his daughter relocate from Perth to Erinsborough.
+Henrietta Graham, a family friend of Pearce, had recently joined the Neighbours cast as Sam, a hotel employee; Pearce requested to work with her and suggested that Sam become Mike's daughter.

 Pearce also revealed that his friend and fellow actor Kate Winslet was a fan of the show and his character, so he and the producers considered naming the mother of Mike's daughter after her.
 However, Pearce felt that was "a little personal" to him, as his former wife is called Kate, so they named her Rose, after Winslet's character in Titanic.

+In May 2023, following the series' return to production, Pearce indicated that he was in discussions to make a further appearance in order to provide closure to Mike's relationship with Jane.
+His return was confirmed on Neighbours social media accounts shortly after.
+Pearce's scenes were filmed in the UK ahead of the regular series production recommencing.
+In January 2024, executive producer Jason Herbison stated that Pearce would continue to make occasional appearances.
+On-screen Mike remains absent from Ramsay Street after taking up work as a tour guide in the UK, and appears occasionally in video calls to Jane.
+Herbison described the ongoing situation as a "wonderful dilemma" for the production, and was open to the possibility of Mike appearing in person again if Pearce's scheduled allowed.

+In July 2024, Jane and Mike decide to end their long distance relationship.
+Mike last appeared on 15 July.